AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 ### Fix tests

-You probably notice that your tests fails!
+You probably noticed that your tests fails now!
 We have to fix them.

 ```python
 rooms_booking/room/tests/test_room.py